schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 ---
-title: "Chapter 3: The link element"
+title: "The link element - Chapter 3"
 keywords: html, html standard, how-to, learn html, link element, link, stylesheet, resource hints, dns-prefetch, preconnect, prefetch, prerender, preload, stylesheet, icon, manifest, pingback, prerender, prefetch, dns-prefetch, preconnect, preload, stylesheet, icon, manifest, pingback
-description: Learn the HTML link element, its attributes, resource hints, and other uses.
+description: Dive into the HTML link element, its attributes, resource hints, and other uses.
 ---

-Chapter two is dedicated to the `link` element, its various attributes and use cases.
-Broadly speaking the `link` element is used to "link" other document or resources.
+Chapter three is dedicated to the `link` element, its various attributes and use cases.
+Broadly speaking the `link` element is used to "link" other documents or resources.
 I used quotes around the word link because you may know the element primarily for linking stylesheets to a document, but there is a **lot** more that can be done with this element.
 We will start with the more well-known attributes and uses and then move on to the newer and lesser known attributes.

 ## The `href` attribute